yuensiangang/yuensiangang.github.io/index.md

 * <b>Ang Y-S.</b>, Bruder G.E., Keilp J.G. et al., Pizzagalli D.A.
 (2020).
 An exploration of baseline and early changes in neurocognitive characteristics as predictors of treatment response to bupropion, sertraline and placebo in the EMBARC Clinical Trial. <i>Psychological Medicine</i>. ([Article](https://www.cambridge.org/core/journals/psychological-medicine/article/abs/exploration-of-baseline-and-early-changes-in-neurocognitive-characteristics-as-predictors-of-treatment-response-to-bupropion-sertraline-and-placebo-in-the-embarc-clinical-trial/0A70C043039B2ACDA22E1994CA79DE3A))

 * <b>Ang Y-S.</b>\*, Lockwood P.\*, Apps M.A.J., Muhammed K., Husain M. (2017).
 Distinct subtypes of apathy revealed by the Apathy Motivation Index. <i>PLoS One</i>. ([Article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169938))

+## News
+* 04/23: Dr. Ang obtains three-year funding support from the Duke-NUS Autism Research Fund to develop digital technologies for early screening of ASD in young children
+* 04/23: Dr. Ang nominated for the Singapore National Academy of Sciences Young Scientist Award
+* 03/23: Dr. Ang selected to attend the prestigious Lindau Nobel Laureate Meeting 2023
+* 02/23: Dr. Ang given the Inspiring Research Mentor Award by NUS High School
+* 02/22: Dr. Ang given the Inspiring Research Mentor Award by NUS High School
+* 10/20: Our latest article in Biological Psychiatry gets highlighted as "Editor's Choice"
+* 09/20: Dr. Ang awarded the prestigious NARSAD Young Investigator Grant to investigate the neurobiological mechanisms of cognitive motivational anhedonia in depression
+* 06/19: Dr. Ang honored as one of two Kaplen Fellows in Depression at Harvard Medical School